Computational-Biology-TUe/InflammationODE/README.md

 6. **data.mat**
     - This file contains the population averages extracted from literature figures using WebPlotDigitizer.
 The data in this file serves as the reference for parameter estimation and model validation.

+### Folders

+In addition to the main files, there are three folders that contain scripts for different types of parameter sensitivity and profile analysis:

+1. **LPSA/** (Local Parameter Sensitivity Analysis)
+    - This folder contains the code for local parameter sensitivity analysis, which explores how small changes in individual parameters affect model outputs.
+To run this analysis, simply execute the script starting with `Main_` in this folder (e.g., `Main_LPSA.m`).

+2. **MPSA/** (Multiple Parameter Sensitivity Analysis)
+    - This folder includes code for multiple parameter sensitivity analysis, where multiple parameters are varied simultaneously to assess their collective influence on the model's behavior.
+Run the script starting with `Main_` to perform this analysis (e.g., `Main_MPSA.m`).

+3. **PLA/** (Profile Likelihood Analysis)
+    - This folder contains the code for profile likelihood analysis, which is used to evaluate parameter identifiability and confidence intervals.
+To execute this analysis, run the `Main_` script in this folder (e.g., `Main_PLA.m`).

+Each folder is self-contained, and you only need to run the respective `Main_` script in each folder to perform the associated analysis.

 ## Usage

 To run the model and perform basic visualizations, execute the `Main.m` script.
 This script integrates all other components and provides a comprehensive simulation environment.